 An individual Risk Assessment is in place for staff who are 'clinically extremely vulnerable' (CEV), 'clinically vulnerable' (CV) and pregnant.
 A separate assessment is in place for those from a BAME background.
 Given the change in the school Covid risk assessment for the Autumn term, risk assessments for all vulnerable staff will be reviewed.
+These are regularly reviewed.
 Reviews will also take place if there is an outbreak within the school.